AntonFalt/antonfalt.github.io/_posts/2017-11-12-reflecting-blogpost.markdown

 ### Examination 1

 1. What do you think of pre-compiling your CSS?

    - Compare to regular CSS

       There are some perks that comes with using css preprocessors.
 The goal is to make the code more readable, less repetitative and easier to maintain.
 This can be done by using for example by using variables, nesting, partials/imports, mixins or inheritence(extend).
 Math operators can also be used to help us process to code.

    - Which techniques did you use?

       I started this projekt by copying the minima-theme that has all of the above mentioned features.
 Then I just modified the already existing code to match what I wanted for my site.
 At first it was difficult to grasp but after reading up on how to work with sass it became more apparent.

    - Pros and cons?

       The pros are that by using a css preprocessor is that you do not have to repeat yourself as much as if you were writing standard css.
 As you can store a great deal of code and reuse it with the help of for example variables and mixins.
 In addition to this the code is also easier to structure as you can use partials/imports for modularization and nesting to display your code in a cleaner manner.

       One con is that the code is harder to debug, as the code is changed from sass to css the line where to error occurs in the css does not match the sass code.
 A con that i initialy experienced when starting this project, is that I had to use more programs and a specific setup to use these tools.
 Which took a decent amount of troubleshooting and tuning before it worked properly.

 3. What do you think of static site generators?

     I consider them to be great tools if the goal is to have a website that is rather simple, easy to maintain, stable and secure.
 For this project I used Jekyll that once it was up and running, was very efficient for me to use.

    - What type of projects are they suitable for?

        In my opinion when you want to publish articles or write blogs, ssg:s are a perfect tool.
-Basically, in any case that you just want to display information that does not take too much of user interaction.
+Basically,in any case that you just want to display information that does not take too much of user interaction.

 4. What is robots.txt and how have you configure it for your site?